marcpaterno/brokenlinks/README.md

     python brokenlinks.py

-This will scan the site, and write out a *comma separated values* (CSV) file named `results.csv`.
+This will scan the site, and write out several files.

+#### results.csv

+The file *results.csv* is the main output.
+This is a *comma separated values* (CSV) file.
-This fill will contain a header row followed by zero or more data rows.
+It will contain a header row followed by zero or more data rows.
 There will be one data row for each bad link found.
 The file will contain three columns: